SSWConsulting/SSW.Rules.Content/rules/build-inter-office-interaction/rule.md

 When a company has many different office locations, often people in one office aren't familiar with people in other offices due to a lack of interaction.
 This problem is particularly pronounced where you have offices that span multiple time zones or countries.

 ::: greybox
 **Tip:** You can use the website [timeanddate.com](https://www.timeanddate.com/worldclock/converter.html?iso=20240529T220000&p1=240&p2=501&p3=332&p4=256) to know the time difference between offices.
-You may also want to install one of the numerous apps to help with that info.
+You may also install one of the numerous apps to help with that info.
 :::

 ### What can be improved?